Rapid Application Development (RAD)

-This article describes Rapid Application Development (RAD) in a practical way.
-After reading you will understand the basics of this powerful project management and software development approach and method.
+Rapid Application Development (RAD): this article describes Rapid Application Development (RAD) in a practical way.
+Next to what it is (meaning and history), this article highlights it as an integrated system, it’s options to as as reusable, the RAD phases of the model design.
+After reading you will understand the basics of this project management and software development approach and method.
+Enjoy reading!

 The Rapid Application Development model divides the analysis, design, construction and the testing phases of the software development into a short series, which is developed in a cycle.